zsiki/ls/doc/source/usersguide.rst

 In the different lists of the dialog you can see the fieldbook name and the id beside the point name.
-These are neccessary to distinguis stations if the same station was occupied more then once, or dirctions if the same direction was measured from the same station more then once.
+These are neccessary to distinguis stations if the same station was occupied more then once, or directions if the same direction was measured from the same station more then once.

 Orientation
 +++++++++++